-View more information about Symbol Tree. - 4 Click the X to Clear all the selected symbols. - 5 Displays any Filters saved in the Symbol Tree Settings. - Click the Settings icon to change the View (Tree or Slider) or Filters.
+View more information about Symbol Tree. - 4 Click the X to Clear all the selected symbols. - 5 Displays any Filters saved in the Symbol Tree Settings.

+Click the Settings icon to change the View (Tree or Slider) or Filters.

-- The left side displays the results of a SEARCH, or the symbols found by moving through the Symbol Tree. - 7 Symbols selected to appear on your spreadsheet are listed in the right side of the dialog box.
-The Unit of Measurement, Currency and Decimal Precision are displayed for each symbol, and can be changed by clicking on the drop down arrow to the right hand side of them. - 8 Remove a symbol by clicking on it once, then clicking the "X" that displays. - Add or delete data fields to display in the spreadsheet.
-You can also change the order in which they are displayed by dragging and dropping them. - Additional display settings (rows or columns, data header format) are chosen in the Preferences area of the dialog box.
+The left side displays the results of a SEARCH, or the symbols found by moving through the Symbol Tree.

+Symbols selected to appear on your spreadsheet are listed in the right side of the dialog box.
+The Unit of Measurement, Currency and Decimal Precision are displayed for each symbol, and can be changed by clicking on the drop down arrow to the right hand side of them.

+Remove a symbol by clicking on it once, then clicking the "X" that displays.

+Add or delete data fields to display in the spreadsheet.
+You can also change the order in which they are displayed by dragging and dropping them.